Our programs support educators to create equitable and joyful

-Educators serve on the frontlines of navigating our nation’s social challenges, but are often overwhelmed and under-resourced to cope with the stress and trauma that plays out in their classrooms.
+Educators play a crucial role in their students’ engagement, yet they are often too overburdened and burned out to cope with the stress and trauma that plays out in their classrooms.

 61% of teachers report being stressed out.

 58% of educators say their mental health is “not good.”

 Public school educators are quitting their jobs at the highest rate on record.

 Students face challenges that impact their ability to learn, connect with one another, and develop into healthy adults.
 The disruption caused by the pandemic has adversely affected young people, especially those experiencing poverty and anti-Black racism.